VijayKumarKTG/VijayKumarKTG/README.md

 ## 👨🏻‍💻 About Me

-- 🔭 &nbsp; Working on improving my full-stack web development skills.
+- 🔭 &nbsp; Working on improving my front-end and full-stack web development skills.
-- 🎓 &nbsp; Studying Computer Technology at University of Computer Studies, Mandalay.
+- 🎓 &nbsp; Studying Robotics at International University of Applied Sciences.
 - 🌱 &nbsp; Interested Jamstack, AWS, GraphQL, and love to learn new things 😍.
 - 💼 &nbsp; Looking to collaborate on any web-related projects.
 <!-- 💻 &nbsp; Learning data structure, algorithm, system architecture, and design by practicing challenges on [Leetcode](https://leetcode.com/vijaykumarktg/).